globaldev/standards/languages/coldfusion.md

 - Never output any external value without first cleaning it and/or escaping it to mitigate against XSS attacks
-- Validate and clean any values submitted by the user (`com.wld.generic.XSS` can help with this)
+- Validate and clean any values submitted by the user
 - Always use `<cfqueryparam>` and the correct `CFSQLType` to mitigate against SQL injection attacks
 - OWASP provides a [selection of resources][owasp] relevant to best-practices